Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Added audit logging and REST API and `qq` CLI commands for streaming file change notifications
 * Removed v2 Python bindings for NFS export and SMB share APIs
 * Added new fields to the OpenMetrics API
-* Fixed issues with creating SMB shares, transparent platform refresh, vSphere clusters, upgrades in the Web UI, making SMB2 copies by using ODX, and creating snapshot policies
+* Fixed issues with creating SMB shares, transparent platform refresh, vSphere clusters, upgrades in the Qumulo Core Web UI, making SMB2 copies by using ODX, and creating snapshot policies

 ## Qumulo Core 6.0.1.1
 {{page.varDownloadsRelnotes}}